stella0000000/garden-structures/README.md

 ### `Functionalities`<br>

 - Under the hood, data structures are implemented and rendered as plants in React
+- The constellation is implemented as a graph, and the stars sparkle via a DFS / BFS toggle
-- Performance is heavily considered throughout the site, e.g. avoiding reinitializing meshes
+- Performance is heavily considered throughout the site, e.g. avoid reinitializing meshes upholding modularity

 ### `Ongoing and future considerations`<br>